 Areas of Practice

 In the state of Texas, employers have the opportunity to choose whether or not they wish to carry Workers’ Compensation Insurance to cover employees who are injured while working in the course and scope of their employment.
 If employers carry this specific insurance, they subscribe to the Workers’ Compensation System and are protected from injury claims.
 If an employer does carry Workers’ Compensation and is a “subscriber,” an injured employee’s exclusive remedy against his employer is to work within the body of law which governs the Workers’ Compensation system and is administered through the Texas Department of Insurance – Workers’ Compensation Division (http://www.tdi.texas.gov/wc/indexwc.html).
 An employer that is a subscriber, meaning it carries true workers’ compensation insurance, is immune from liability to employees for on the job injuries.
 In other words, if you are injured on the job and your employer carries Workers’ Compensation, you cannot sue it for your injuries but must instead pursue benefits under this insurance.
 If you have been injured on the job, you can make a workers’ compensation claim here www.tdi.texas.gov.
 Through Workers’ Compensation, an injured employee is entitled to limited wage replacement (usually 60-70% your median salary) and medical care for the injury, regardless of whose fault it was that caused your injury.
 Most of the time, the insurance carrier will fight your claim, benefits and medical care because they are familiar with the system and because in the end, you are dealing with an insurance company that is a for-profit company and watching its bottom line.
 To ensure that you are obtaining all of your benefits, we would advise that you hire an attorney to represent you before the Workers’ Compensation Commission.
-We can assist you in working within the complicated Workers’ Compensation system in order to receive all of your benefits and compensation from all possible sources.
+We can assist you in navigating the complicated Workers’ Compensation system to attempt to receive all possible benefits and compensation.

 Non-Subscribers to Workers’ Compensation

 If an employer opts out of the Texas workers’ compensation system, it becomes known as a “non-subscriber.”
 Texas employers are not legally required or obligated to provide medical care to employees who sustain on-the-job injuries, if they are non-subscribers.
 Instead, injured employees have the right to sue in court for damages resulting from on-the-job injuries.
 While many non-subscribing employers carry liability insurance to cover medical bills and lost wages for injured employees, this is not true workers’ compensation insurance, and the employers are not obligated to pay or continue to pay for medical care.
 In these cases, employees have the right to bring claims against their employers and potentially recover not only present medical expenses and lost wages, but also future medical care and expenses, future lost wage earning capacity, past and future impairment, past and future pain and suffering, past and future mental anguish, and disﬁgurement.
 Many employers prefer to save money and not compensate their injured employees for “all” damages to which they are legally entitled.
 In order to collect damages for their on-the-job injuries, injured employees must bring a claim in court and must prove that something the employer did, or a co-employee did, was negligent and caused their injury — even if the negligence was very minimal.
 See Tex.
 Labor Code 406.033.
 If injured employees can prove this kind of fault, they are entitled to receive full damages.
-Either way, whether or not your employer “subscribes” to the Texas Workers’ Compensation System or not, you should talk to an attorney from the Espinoza Law Firm to assist you in navigating the complicated Workers’ Compensation System or filing a claim in court directly against your employer to ensure that you receive all of the beneﬁts and/or damages you are entitled to.
+Either way, whether or not your employer “subscribes” to the Texas Workers’ Compensation System or not, you should talk to an attorney from the Espinoza Law Firm to assist you in navigating the complicated Workers’ Compensation System or filing a claim in court directly against your employer.

 Employers with Workers’ Compensation.